 Private Loan Search

-Dominican offers a couple of ways to search and learn about available private loans — FastChoice and Credible.
-Both of these search tools are just that — tools.
-Tools to assist students and families as they research the private loan options available.
+Dominican offers a couple of ways to search and learn about available private loans through FastChoice.
+This search tool is just that — a tool.
+A tool to assist students and families as they research the private loan options available.
 You are not required to select any of these lenders or products.
 Before borrowing a private loan, we strongly recommend that you maximize your Federal Direct Loan eligibility.

 The University is always evaluating the lenders, products, and websites it uses to assist students and families with the private loan search process.
 A lender will remain on the lender list unless the University has a reason to remove it (such as but not limited to, poor customer service, change in borrower benefits or rates, etc.).